AdobeDocs/campaign.en/help/v8/send/sending-with-enhanced-mta.md

 It is implemented to improve scalability, increase delivery throughput and help send more emails faster.
 This is achieved with new adaptive delivery techniques that alter email sending settings in real-time based on feedback from Internet Service Providers.

->[!IMPORTANT]
->
->The Adobe Campaign Enhanced MTA is only available for Campaign Classic hosted or hybrid customers.
-Campaign Classic on-premise installations cannot be upgraded to use the Enhanced MTA.

-If you were provisioned a Campaign Classic instance after September 2018, you are using the Enhanced MTA.
-For all other Campaign Classic customers, see the [Frequently asked questions](#enhanced-mta-faq) below.

-The Enhanced MTA implementation may impact some of the existing Campaign functionality.
-For more on this, see the [Enhanced MTA specificities](#enhanced-mta-impacts).

->[!NOTE]
->
->If you are an end user of Adobe Campaign and you want to know whether your instance has been upgraded to the Enhanced MTA, contact your internal Campaign administrator.

-## Frequently asked questions {#enhanced-mta-faq}

 ### Usage and benefits

 **What is the Enhanced MTA?**